Changing Administrator Passwords

 Changing the MariaDB Password on SL1 Appliances

-This procedure should only be used when you do not know the current password and the SL1 application cannot login to the database.
+This procedure should be used only when you do not know the current password and the SL1 application cannot log in to the database.

-On SL1 systems that were deployed from an 11.3.0 ISO or upgraded to 11.3.1 or above, use the following instructions to change the MariaDB password in Database Servers, Data Collectors, Message Collectors, and All-In-One Appliances:
+Use the following instructions to change the MariaDB password in Database Servers, Data Collectors, Message Collectors, and All-In-One Appliances:

 1. Either go to the console of the Database Server or use SSH to access the server in CLI mode.